metaescape/numbers/README.md

+## `analysis/`

-`natural.py`, `integer.py`, `rational.py`, `real.py` are the codes for Chapters 2, 4, and 5 of the book "Analysis" by Terence Tao.
+contains the codes for Chapters 2, 4, and 5 of the book "Analysis" by Terence Tao.

+## `turing_machine/`

-`turing_machine/` Contains the code for Turing's 1936 paper.
+contains the code for Turing's 1936 paper.

-## How to run the code for the Turing machine

 To run the tests for the Turing machine: